1979–80 FA Cup

-The 1979–80 FA Cup was the 99th season of the world's oldest football knockout competition, The Football Association Challenge Cup, or FA Cup.
-The final saw second division West Ham United beat holders Arsenal 1–0.
+The 1979–80 FA Cup was the 99th season of the world's oldest football knockout competition, the Football Association Challenge Cup, or FA Cup.
+The final saw second division West Ham United defeat holders Arsenal 1–0.

 Qualifying rounds

 Most participating clubs that were not members of the Football League competed in the qualifying rounds to secure one of 28 places available in the first round.

 The winners from the fourth qualifying round were Blyth Spartans, Workington, Brandon United, Morecambe, Burscough, Mossley, Northwich Victoria, Moor Green, Nuneaton Borough, Kidderminster Harriers, AP Leamington, Enfield, Burton Albion, Harlow Town, Croydon, Wycombe Wanderers, Leytonstone & Ilford, Wealdstone, Barking, Chesham United, Gravesend & Northfleet, Merthyr Tydfil, Slough Town, Minehead, Fareham Town, Salisbury, Hungerford Town and Yeovil Town.

-Appearing in the competition proper for the first time were Brandon United, Moor Green, Harlow Town, Croydon, Fareham Town and Hungerford Town, while the recently amalgamated Leytonstone & Ilford was appearing for the first time since Ilford had featured in the first and second rounds of the 1974-75 tournament after being a finalist in the last-ever FA Amateur Cup final held at the end of the previous season.
-Of the others, Kidderminster Harriers had last featured at this stage in 1968–69 and Salisbury had last done so in 1967-68.
+Appearing in the competition proper for the first time were Brandon United, Moor Green, Harlow Town, Croydon, Fareham Town and Hungerford Town, while the recently amalgamated Leytonstone & Ilford was appearing for the first time since Ilford had featured in the first and second rounds of the 1974–75 tournament after being a finalist in the last-ever FA Amateur Cup final held at the end of the previous season.
+Of the others, Kidderminster Harriers had last featured at this stage in 1968–69 and Salisbury had last done so in 1967–68.

 Harlow Town participated in nine rounds of the tournament, overcoming Lowestoft Town, Hornchurch, Bury Town, Harwich & Parkeston, Margate, Leytonstone & Ilford, Southend United and (notably) Leicester City before Watford ended their run with a high-scoring defeat at Vicarage Road.